vaginessa/EAPD.wikii/Wiki.md

 Requirements:

-Openwrt 15.x and above but recommend running it on a wifi-pineapple
+Openwrt 15.x and above but recommend running it on a Wifi-Pineapple Tetra with 2.5.4

 Aircrack-ng suite